Doctor of Dental Surgery (DDS)

 Alberta Residency

-For admission purposes, a resident of Alberta is defined as a Canadian citizen or Permanent Resident (Landed Immigrant) who has been a continuous resident in the Province of Alberta, Yukon, the Northwest Territories, or Nunavut for at least one year immediately prior to the first day of classes of the Fall term in which admission is sought.
-Because residency status determines the competitive pool in which an applicant is ranked, applicants may be required to present proof of residency status.
+For admission purposes, a resident of Alberta is defined as a Canadian citizen or Permanent Resident who has been a continuous resident in the Province of Alberta, Yukon, the Northwest Territories, or Nunavut for at least one year immediately prior to the first day of classes of the Fall term in which admission is sought.
+Applicants may be required to present proof of residency status.
 Please visit the Residence Requirements of the University of Alberta Calendar for more information.

 Indigenous Applicants